Find out what causes kidney cancer and how you could reduce your risk of getting it.

 Risk factors for kidney cancer

-Being very overweight (obese) increases the risk of getting kidney cancer.
-It causes around a quarter of kidney cancers (25% in men and 22% in women).
+Being overweight or very overweight (obese) increases the risk of getting kidney cancer.
+It causes around a quarter of kidney cancers.
+This is 24 out of every 100 kidney cancers (24%).

 Obese means that your body mass index (BMI) is 30 or higher.
 More roughly, this means that your weight is at least 25% higher than the top of the healthy range for your height.
 Your BMI is worked out by comparing your height and weight.

 Being overweight causes changes in hormones in the body, particularly for women.
 It could be this change in the body’s hormone balance that increases the risk of kidney cancer.